NoahBres/blog/_posts/2018-06-01-how-to-create-a-free-blog-with-github-pages-and-jekyll.md

 Congrats you're done!
 Github will now publish your page at the url *https://username.github.io*.
 It may take a few minutes for Github to get up and running though.

 Want to get deeper into customizing Jekyll?
 Check out the [docs][jekyll-docs].
-Enjoy your new blog?
+Enjoy your new blog!

 Need any help?
 Happy to help on Twitter [@NoahBres][my-twitter]